nikerla/vc-content/pages/glossary/3dcart-alternatives.md

     <p class="text">
     If you have previously worked with Wordpress, this dashboard will seem very familiar to you.
 The platform offers all kinds templates to help you create the unique look of your store.
 61 themes are available to you with a subscription.
 The other 28 can be purchased starting at $129.
 The great thing about this platform is that you are not limited to the drag and drop function for creating your front-end, but can also edit the code directly using HTML and CSS. </p>
     <p class="text">
     There is also an app-store you can use to give your website features.
-The platform itself offers a lot of them, so you won’t need to download multiple add-ons, meaning shorter response time for your website. </p>
+The <a href="/b2b-ecommerce-platform">platform</a> itself offers a lot of them, so you won’t need to download multiple add-ons, meaning shorter response time for your website. </p>
     <p class="text">
     All this being said, we have to mention that 3rdCart has its downsides, too.
 One of them being the limited amount of bandwidth that comes with each plan.
 If your store gets under 50,000 visits, the bandwidth will be enough for you.
 However, if you’re hitting higher numbers, the platform will charge additional $5 per 1000 visits. </p>
     <p class="text">